andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 Etc. Etc. ad infinitum.

-It seems that you _can_ have an arithmetic progression which contains exactly one integer term.
+It seems that you _can_ have an _Arithmetic Progression_ which contains exactly one integer term.

 But there is a problem with this.
 Have we misunderstood the question?
-Does Gelfand _really_ mean that we want to find an arithmetic progression which has one integer term, and all other terms are non-integers?
+Does Gelfand _really_ mean that we want to find an _Arithmetic Progression_ which has one integer term, and all other terms are non-integers?

 If that is the case, then it's time to take him up on his offer of the hint.

 Again, let's start by laying out what we know:

- * we're still talking about arithmetic progressions, which means all our terms can be calculated by the formula $x = a + (n - 1) \cdot d$
+ * we're still talking about _Arithmetic Progressions_, which means all our terms can be calculated by the formula $x = a + (n - 1) \cdot d$
  * the hint tells us that we're starting at zero, which means $a = 0$.
 This is our single integer
  * and it is also hinted that we use a difference, $d$ of $\sqrt{2}$